-182. The need for community facilities to meet the existing and future needs of the community was a strong theme of the consultation.
+180. The need for community facilities to meet the existing and future needs of the community was a strong theme of the consultation.
 The quality of some of the existing facilities was considered to be variable and some would benefit from refurbishment or enhancement.

-183. Specific mention in this context was also made to the Town Council offices on Tickhill Road.
+181. Specific mention in this context was also made to the Town Council offices on Tickhill Road.
 While popular, much prized and conveniently located, many considered that the building is dated, insufficient for future needs and should be modernised.

-184. Another major theme of the consultation was that to ensure the future vitality and sustainability of the parish, it is essential that Maltby retains and develops community facilities that respond to its changing needs.
+182. Another major theme of the consultation was that to ensure the future vitality and sustainability of the parish, it is essential that Maltby retains and develops community facilities that respond to its changing needs.
 Many residents specifically highlighted the impact that Maltby's ageing population will have on the capacity of the already stretched doctors' and other medical related facilities.
 There is strong public support for enhanced medical facilities.
 Improvements to facilities for children and young people were also mentioned by many residents.

-185. In addition, local cemetery and burial ground provision is near to capacity, and in the next few years there may be a shortage of burial spaces.
+183. In addition, local cemetery and burial ground provision is near to capacity, and in the next few years there may be a shortage of burial spaces.
 As the local population ages, the demand for further provision of burial grounds is expected to increase.
 It is important that burial grounds are accessible and do not adversely affect the amenity of local residents.

-POLICY M7: SUPPORTING NEW AND ENHANCED COMMUNITY FACILITIES - Development proposals involving the provision of a new or enhanced community facility will be supported where it can be demonstrated that it contributes to the health and wellbeing of local communities.
+POLICY M7: SUPPORTING NEW AND ENHANCED COMMUNITY FACILITIES - Development proposals involving the provision of a new or enhanced community facility will be supported where it can be demonstrated to Rotherham MBC, in consultation with the Town Council, that it contributes to the health and wellbeing of local communities.
 Where possible, facilities should:

-- a) be co-located and seek, where applicable, to integrate services including health, education, social services, arts and leisure; - b) support public transport use or opportunities for pedestrian/cyclist movement; enabling convenient, safe and attractive access; - c) be of a siting, scale and design which respects the character of the surrounding area, including any historic and natural assets; and - d) demonstrate that the local road network is capable of safely accommodating the additional movements.
+- a) be co-located and seek, where applicable, to integrate services including health, education, social services, arts and leisure; - b) support public transport use or opportunities for pedestrian/cyclist movement; enabling convenient, safe and attractive access; - c) be of a siting, scale and design which respects the character of the surrounding area, including any historic and natural assets; and - d) demonstrate that the local road network is capable of accommodating the additional movements.

-Development proposals involving the provision of new or enhanced Town Council offices, cemetery provision or medical related facilities will be supported.
+Development proposals involving the provision of new or enhanced Town Council offices, cemetery provision or medical related facilities to serve the parish will be especially supported and encouraged.